-Charmouth has a great family beach – lots of sand especially at low tide, safe swimming, picnic areas, cafes and beach shops.
+Charmouth beach is great for the family – lots of sand especially at low tide, safe swimming, picnic areas, cafes and beach shops.

-Beach huts are available to hire (including the ones featured in Broadchurch) and many families come to collect the fossils which Charmouth is famous for.
+Beach huts are available to hire (including the ones featured in Broadchurch) and many families come to collect the famous Charmouth Fossils.

-The Charmouth Heritage Coast Centre has fossil displays and organizes fossil finding walks.
+The Charmouth Heritage Coast Centre has fossil displays and organizes fossil finding walks on Charmouth beach.

 Fossil hunting and rockpooling

 The Charmouth Heritage Coast Centre should be your first stop if you want to go fossil hunting.
 The Centre has lots of displays that can help you discover how to find your very own fossils to take home.
 They also run Guided Fossil Walks throughout the year.
 Charmouth and Lyme Regis fossils are famous throughout the world, and many international visitors come to the area specifically to see the fossils.

 The following restrictions apply to dogs using the beaches and foreshore areas.
 Click the map (right) to enlarge.

 West beach (beyond the promenade) – Dogs are allowed at any time but please pick up their litter and put it in a dog bin.